jefftsui1/jefftsui1/README.md

     - Use a dictionary list to find files and folders and spider crawl to find links and URLs.

   - [Analyze Network Traffic with TCPDump](https://www.coursera.org/account/accomplishments/certificate/UDT333D53V9P)
-    - Learn how tcpdump works.
+    - Learn how Tcpdump works.
     - Analyze captured packets.
-    - Use tcpdump to capture TCP packets.
+    - Use Tcpdump to capture TCP packets.

   - [Wireshark for Beginners: Capture Packets](https://www.coursera.org/account/accomplishments/certificate/VL72VSRES3N3)
     - Install and set up Wireshark on Ubuntu.